All Products

 1. Use a remote connection tool that supports file transfer, such as WinSCP, to upload the SMC client to the Windows source server.

-You will be prompted for administrator permissions.
-Click OK.
+When prompted for administrator privileges, click OK.

-4. Obtain an activation code or an AccessKey pair.
+4. Obtain an activation code or an AccessKey.

 1. Use a remote connection tool that supports file transfer, such as WinSCP, to upload the SMC client to the Linux source server.
+Alternatively, use the commands provided in the import instructions to download the SMC client on the source server.

 2. Remotely connect to the Linux source server and decompress the SMC client package.